• Recipes Index

 35 mins

-Layers of delicious graham crackers, coconut, walnuts and chocolate chips.
-Everything finished off with sweet and condensed milk and then baked to cookie bar perfection!
+Layers of delicious graham crackers, coconut, walnuts, and chocolate chips.
+Everything is finished off with sweet and condensed milk and then baked to cookie-bar perfection!

 Author: Recipe from my Mom